 You will need to complete an initial assessment prior to starting the course, where it will be discussed if you meet the criteria for a funded place.

-The course runs term-time (no classes during school holidays) from 1st November 2022 until the end of May 2023; you will sit the assessment after 55 hours of lessons.
+The course runs term-time (no classes during school holidays) from 31st October 2023 until the 21st May 2024; you will sit the assessment after 55 hours of lessons.

 This course will be held face to face in centre.